-According to Federal Reserve data, the average savings amount is $8,863 in 2020.
+According to Federal Reserve data, the average savings amount in America was $8,863.
+Now in 2022, the average amount Americans are aiming to save over the course of the year is $5,710 according to CNBC/New York Life.
+The personal savings rate is around 7-8% in 2022 as well according to the Bureau of Economic Analysis.
 Not bad, considering there are other surveys that show the average American can’t come up with a $400 – $1,000 emergency.

 Despite all the dire assessments that the average American is financially screwed, the reality from government data is that the average American is living quite a healthy lifestyle.